 The housing market in Germany is difficult and saturated.
 You have three different rental options:

 If you’re not living in Germany yet, the first option is probably the best one for you, since it’s the one that requires the least bureaucracies.
 It’s also the best way to get to know new people in a new city!
+At Uniplaces we love to make your life easier.
+So that you don’t have to knock door by door, on our platform you can actually book a place online.
+No hassle or interviews from other people that will evaluate if they want you as a flatmate or not.
+At Uniplaces you browse, book the place that you like the most, and you book.
+Very simple.

 The first German words you’ll learn?
 Hallo, wie geht’s, some curse words, and the dreaded Anmeldung.
 It essentially means registration; in this context, we’re talking about registering yourself in the city you’re living in, at the Bürgeramt.